Timeline

 1666

-Signed by Karl XI on 10 November 1666, Gerdt Störning recieve royal letter of privilege with right to install a blast furnace.
+On November 10th 1666, Gerdt Störning received a royal letter of privilege signed by King Karl XI, granting him the right to install a blast furnace.

 1683